UCSBCarpentry/2022-08-09-ucsb-r-geospatial/_episodes/03-raster-reproject-in-r.md

 >
 > > ## Answers
 > >
-> > The extent for DTM_hill_UTMZ18N_HARV is in UTMs so the extent is in meters.
+> > The extent for HARV_DTM_hill_reprojected is in UTMs so the extent is in meters.
 The extent for HARV_DTM_hill is in lat/long so the extent is expressed
 > > in decimal degrees.
 > {: .solution}
 {: .challenge}